diem/dip/dips/dip-20.md

 There are a number of different operations that may be performed to view and update the metadata for a given currency (viz.
 [Required information for registration of a currency and metadata](#metadata_spec)).
-They can be divided in to "getters" (non-mutative), "setters" (mutative), and predicate operations, and are as follows.
+They can be divided into "getters" (non-mutative), "setters" (mutative), and predicate operations.
+They are as follows:

 ### Non-Mutative ("getters")
 1. Get the sum of values for all coins of currency `C` held in preburn resources across the system.
     ```rust
         Diem::preburn_value<C>(): u64
     ```
-2. Get the sum all values for all coins of currency `C` currently in existence in the system (including coins in preburn areas).
+2. Get the sum of all values for all coins of currency `C` currently in existence in the system (including coins in preburn areas).
     ```rust
         Diem::market_cap<C>(): u128